Common Terms Associated With Infertility

 GIFT (gamete intrafallopian transfer): An ART procedure that involves removing eggs from the woman’s ovary, combining them with sperm, and using a laparoscope to place the unfertilized eggs and sperm into the woman’s fallopian tube through small incisions in her abdomen.

-Gestational carrier (also called a gestational surrogate): A woman who carries an embryo that was formed from the egg of another woman.
+A gestational carrier (also called a gestational surrogate): A woman who carries an embryo that was formed from the egg of another woman.
 The gestational carrier usually has a contractual obligation to return the infant to its intended parents.

 Gestational sac: A fluid-filled structure that develops within the uterus early in pregnancy.
 In a normal pregnancy, a gestational sac contains a developing fetus.